Please join us for our annual Plant Sale

-This is a list of all the varieties of Lavender that we are currently growing.
+This is a list of all the varieties of Lavender that we are currently growing in the field.
 The lavender varieties in our main plot have been proven to over-winter in Colorado, while our test plot contains lavender varieties whose hardiness we are experimenting with.

 Lavandula angustifolia Varieties